GhanaNLP/nkrane_gt/README.md

 ### How It Works

-1. Identifies nouns and noun phrases in your text
+1. Identifies nouns and noun phrases in your input text.
-2. Checks if they exist in your translated terminologies csv
+2. Checks if they exist in your translated terminologies csv file.
-3. Substitutes all matched nouns with unique placeholders
+3. Substitutes all matched nouns with unique placeholders.
-4. Sends the text with placeholders to Google Translate for translation
+4. Sends the text with placeholders to Google Translate for translation.
-5. Replaces the placeholders in the translated text with your defined translations in your csv
+5. Replaces the placeholders in the translated text with your defined translations in your csv file.

 ## Supported Languages